sergeballif/sergeballif.github.io/play.md

 ## Just the Tip of the Iceberg

 I hope these examples have given you some small appreciation of the features that make Desmos so much fun to use and so effective as a teaching tool.
 This post could go on for a considerable length describing the cool features of Desmos, but I will stop here and encourage you to go try it out for yourself.
-Once you have tried out the calculator you'll be ready to learn about [teacher.desmos.com](teacher.desmos.com) and the huge repository of activities that have been created and curated.
+Once you have tried out the calculator you'll be ready to learn about [teacher.desmos.com](https://teacher.desmos.com/) and the huge repository of activities that have been created and curated.

-Desmos is transforming the way that math is taught and experienced in the college classroom.
+In my next post I plan describe how Desmos is transforming the way that math is taught and experienced in the college classroom.